minodisk/go-jsonschema/fixtures/schema.md

 - created_at
   - When this resource was deleted at
+  - Type: string
-  - Type: date-time
+  - Format: date-time
 - deleted_at
   - When this resource was deleted at
-  - Type: date-time, null
+  - Type: string, null
+  - Format: date-time
 - filename
   - unique name of album
   - Example: `"example"`